CityEl: Technical specifications

 The older version had a 36-volt, 0.8 kW motor and in 1990 a 2.5 kW motor with three 80 Ah lead acid batteries, a 40 kph (Series1) to 55 kph (Series2 and up) top speed and a range of 60 to 70 km (Series1) or 40 to 50 km (Series2).
 The consumption from Series2 and up was 7 to 9 kW·h/100 km.
 The new version FactFour has four lead acid batteries, a much better 4 kW electric motor that provides a 63 kph top speed and 70 to 90 km range.
 The consumption is 3.5 to 5 kW·h/100 km.
 When the FactFour was introduced, Smilies started to offer a lithium-ion battery as an alternative, giving the vehicle a range of more than 120 km.
 The City El is regularly modified by enthusiasts and it is common to see City Els powered by alternative batteries, such as the nickel-cadmium battery or a different lithium-ion battery.
 The improved performance and range given to the City El by using such batteries make them a viable town commuting vehicle with enough acceleration to keep up with city traffic.

 A City El weighs 280 kg, and the front end can be lifted quite easily.
 When the batteries are removed it is possible for three people to lift a City El off the ground.
 When a City El is retrofitted with 100 Ah Thunder-sky lithium-ion batteries, the car becomes approximately 70 kg lighter, bringing the weight of the City El well under that of some motorbikes.
-At this point the driver has to take extreme care driving at 50 kph or more in moderate cross-winds to prevent the City El from being blown about.
+At this point the driver has to take extreme care driving at 50 kph or more in moderate crosswinds to prevent the City El from being blown about.